bpesquet/artificial_metacognition/notes/decision_making/README.md

 ###### Low-level neuroscience

-Studies {cite}`Gold2001-xr` uses DDM as inspiration to interpret neuron firing rates in monkeys as evidence accumulation until a threshold is reached.
+Studies [[Gold and Shadlen, 2001]](../../references/neuroscience/Gold2001.md) uses DDM as inspiration to interpret neuron firing rates in monkeys as evidence accumulation until a threshold is reached.

 ![Firing rate in monkeys](images/ddm_firing_rate.png)